lucianonooijen/Personal-Website/assets/blocks/experience.md

 - Team with 9 people (4 developers), using SCRUM
 - Working on the Stager ticketing software, built using Java Play! and ReactJS
 - Development of custom email builder using ReactJS, Java Play! and AWS
-- Integration of custom email builder within the rest of the application
 - Email templating solution based on MJML

 #### Nooijen Web Solutions